This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 Data Processing: Any operation which is performed on personal data as part of a data filing system, wholly or partially by automated or non-automated means such as collection, recording, storage, protection, alteration, adaptation, disclosure, transfer, retrieval, making available for collection, categorization, preventing its use.

 Data Controller: The natural or legal person who determines the purpose and means of data processing and is responsible for establishing and managing the data registry system.

 Data Processor: The natural or legal person that process the personal data based on the authority granted by and on behalf of the data controller.

 What are the principles related to, the general processing of personal data or PII?

-a. is expressly envisaged under the laws;
+Processing is explicitly foreseen under the applicable laws;

 Are there any circumstances where consent is required or typically used in connection with the general processing of personal data or PII and, if so, are there are rules relating to the form, content and administration of such consent?

 In cases where none of the legal bases listed under Question 4 is presented, explicit consent is required for such processing activity.